 Escape the hustle and bustle of London for somewhere altogether more serene…Highgate Cemetery.
 The final resting place of Karl Marx, Malcolm McLaren and George Eliot is a Victorian gem.
 Smiling selfies aren’t really appropriate, given that it’s a burial ground but it’s an atmospheric place to pause for reflection.

-Best shot: the angel sculptures captured by @anja.sweets are works of art.
+Best shot: these angel sculptures are real works of art.

 #highgate #cemetery #highgatecemetery #cemeteryart #cemeteryphotography #cemetery_shots #graves #angels #hipstamatic #london #londonlife #londonstyle #travelporn #travelgram #londongram #unlimitedlondon #londonblogger #traveller #forest #gravestones #cityscape #naturegram #naturephotography #anjasweets

 For photogenic houses and far reaching views over the London skyline, Primrose Hill is hard to beat.
 After getting your photos, head to one of the many local eateries on the High Street.